FlorenceHC/hapi-ip-whitelist/README.md

 This is an authentication scheme plugin for Hapi.js.
 Strategy defined with this scheme can be used before other strategies or as a standalone strategy.
 Although it is strongly recommended that this scheme is used only as an addition to other secure authentication mechanisms.

 This strategy is applicable to both direct request and proxied request.
-Although for proxied requests it will only work for level 1 proxying i.e. for the requests that only pass through one proxy until they reach the server (This is a security measure because ip addressed from requests that go through several proxies can be easily spoofed).
+Although for proxied requests it will only work for level 1 proxying i.e. for the requests that only pass through one proxy until they reach the server (This is a security measure because ip addresses from requests that go through several proxies can be easily spoofed).
 The client address in proxied requests is read from `x-forwarded-for` header for now only.

 The name of the registered scheme is `ip-whitelist`.